 Commissioned in 1998, the Tesco trolley was operated by the Virgin Airship & Balloon Company and features many other brands as well as Tesco.
 The late 90s was the best time for special shapes in hot air ballooning and visitors to the Bristol Balloon Fiesta had a real treat every year.

 Once its commercial jobs were finished after returning to the 2006 fiesta, the Tesco trolley was bought by Linas Mastis in America.
-Linas hasn’t been seen or heard of for over five years and has an awesome collection of old special shapes including George the Hoffmeister bear, Bradford & Bingley, Radio One FM and the UFO that visited Bristol in 2004.
-It’s a complete mystery…
+Info on Linas is extremely limited these days but he has an awesome collection of old special shapes including George the Hoffmeister bear, Bradford & Bingley, Radio One FM and the UFO that visited Bristol in 2004.

 Photo: Matt Cleaves